AID: Attention Interpolation of Text-to-Image Diffusion: Auxiliary Qualitative Results

+Our method can be also used for video frame interpolation.
+For two frames $I_1$ and $I_m$ with captions $C$, we obtain latent $z_1$ and $z_m$ using EDICT, then we apply spherical interpolation between $z_1$ and $z_m$ to form $z_{1:m}$.
+AID generates the interpolated sequence under the same caption $C$.
+As shown in Fig.~\ref{fig:downstream} (b), our method also potential to do zero-shot video interpolation.

+Our experiment results illustrate our method's potential for various downstream tasks such as precise editing control, compositional generation, and morphing between two real images.
+Additionally, when interpolating between two frames with large distances, our method shows potential for generating the motion without pose condition and fine-tuning as Fig.~\ref{fig:downstream} (c) and 8th row in Fig.~\ref{fig:more2} shows.
+These results suggest new possibilities brought by AID for downstream tasks.

-\section{Auxiliary Qualitative results}
+\section{Auxiliary Qualitative Results}

 We show more qualitative results here using prompt guidance with inner attention interpolation.
 In this section, the results are obtained with Stable Diffusion 1.5~\cite{rombach2022high} and UniPCMultistepScheduler~\cite{zhao2024unipc}.
-To enhance the visual ability, we use the negative prompt "monochrome, lowres, bad anatomy, worst quality, low quality".
+To enhance the visual ability, we use the negative prompt ``monochrome, lowres, bad anatomy, worst quality, low quality''.
 To trade-off between perceptual consistency and effectiveness of prompt guidance, we use the first 10 denoising steps over 50 total denoising steps of Uni for warming up.
 As Fig.~\ref{fig:paid_1} and Fig.~\ref{fig:paid_2} show, our methods can generate image interpolation on different concepts and paintings.
-We provide more examples in Fig.~\ref{fig:more} and Fig.~\ref{fig:more2}.
+We provide more examples in Fig.~\ref{fig:more}.
+And we provide more results obtained by SDXL~\cite{podell2023sdxl} and Animagine 3.0~\cite{animagine} in Fig.~\ref{fig:more2}.